 The headspring, Juniper Spring, is the site of the main swimming hole.
 A limestone wall surrounded by a lawn and picnic tables, originally built in the 1930s by the Civilian Conservation Corps, encloses the park’s spring.
 Swimmers and campers delight in the beautiful deep blue spring.
 An old historical mill, also built by the hard-working conservation corps to provide electricity for the park campground, is adjacent to the swimming area.
 This includes a historical and informational exhibit center for park guests.
 The adjacent Juniper Springs Run is considered one of the most scenic kayak excursions in Florida.

 Available for day use, this vibrant turquoise spring contrasts with the surrounding green oaks, cedar, and pine trees.
 Connected to Lake George, it attracts a mix of fresh and saltwater fish.
 During the winter manatees often congregate here seeking respite from the cooler St. John’s River.

 Alexander Springs, Photo credit: Chuck O’Neal

-Enjoying our springs is one of the joys of living in the state, and most would agree we all have a responsibility to preserve and care for them, not just for their beauty, but also for their importance as a fresh water supply.
+Enjoying our springs is one of the joys of living in the state.
+Most would agree we all have a responsibility to preserve and care for them, not just for their beauty, but also for their importance as a fresh water supply.
 It’s no secret that Florida’s springs are in jeopardy, especially as Florida’s population increases, adding more environmental impacts to the state aquifer.
 So, while enjoying these natural delights, each of us can play a role in reducing groundwater pollution and decreasing water consumption.

-At home, you can install low-flow plumbing fixtures, landscape with native plants and reduce or eliminate the use of fertilizers in the yard.
+At home, you can install low-flow plumbing fixtures, landscape with native plants, and reduce or eliminate the use of fertilizers in the yard.
 You can also take action to support local land planning initiatives designed to protect springs.